pip-services/pip-services-docs/content/en/node/sqlite/persistence/identifiable_json_sqlite_persistence.md

 Important points

-- The data items must implement [IIdentifiable](../../../commons/data/iidentifiable) interface.
+- The data items must implement the [IIdentifiable](../../../commons/data/iidentifiable) interface.
 - The JSON table has only two fields: id and data.
-- In basic scenarios child classes shall only override [getPageByFilter](../sqlite_persistence/#getpagebyfilter), [getListByFilter](../sqlite_persistence/#getlistbyfilter) or [deleteByFilter](../sqlite_persistence/#deletebyfilter) operations with a specific filter function.
+- In basic scenarios, child classes shall only override [getPageByFilter](../sqlite_persistence/#getpagebyfilter), [getListByFilter](../sqlite_persistence/#getlistbyfilter) or [deleteByFilter](../sqlite_persistence/#deletebyfilter) operations with a specific filter function.
 - All other operations can be used out of the box.
 - In complex scenarios child classes can implement additional operations by accessing **this._collection** and **this._model** properties.